 She has production experience working for The Tonight Show with Jay Leno, The Tonight Show with Conan O’Brien, Whose Line Is It Anyway?, Lopez Tonight, Last Call with Carson Daly, and The Arsenio Hall Show.

-Nahreen has a bachelor’s degree in both English and Spanish from Loyola Marymount University, and minors in Screenwriting and Journalism.
+Nahreen has a bachelor’s degree in both English (Creative Writing) and Spanish from Loyola Marymount University, and minors in Screenwriting and Journalism.
 She won Shakespeare at Play’s Screenwriting Contest in 2004, and was 1 in 5 Comedy Finalists with JuntoBox Films in 2013 for her screenplay Foreign America.